Shreejit-Panchal/EXCEL-Sales-Analytics/README.md

 # EXCEL-Sales-Analytics
 # 📈 Sales & Finance Analytics Dashboard

-This repository showcases a comprehensive analysis of sales and financial performance using Excel and Power BI.
+This repository showcases a comprehensive analysis of sales and financial performance using Excel .
 It includes customer performance reports, market vs. sales target comparisons, and Profit & Loss (P&L) statements segmented by fiscal year, month, and market.

 ---